 What initiatives has the College pursued?

 As the College approaches the winter months, Dining Services and Zilkha Center volunteers work together to preserve produce that the College purchases from local farms.
 Butternut squash is preserved for soups and mashes, and apples are turned into apple sauce and apple cider.
+In the summer, an abundance of produce is available from local farms, but with a smaller campus population, it all can’t be used.
+Preservation of squash through pickling or berries through making jam help increase the amount of local food served in dining halls year round.

 Meatless Mondays began as a student initiative and is now a weekly fixture of the menu at Driscoll Dining Hall.
 Thanks to the skill of the management and kitchen staff at Driscoll, this weekly meal helps to educate students about the multitude of ways to eat a full and satisfying meal without meat.
 There have been a number of other initiatives to incorporate more plant-based food on campus.
 Read about the Forward Food event, an Eco-Advisor project in spring of 2018 and the push to reduce industrial beef in the dining halls by the student group thinkFOOD during the 2015-2016 school year.